joanmarc28/Robocat/README.md

 Equipped with sensors, cameras and onboard computing, RoboCat can detect whether a parked vehicle has an active parking permit or not, combining robotics, computer vision and real-time data processing to offer a smart, mobile solution for urban mobility enforcement.

 The project main goals are to:
-  - Automate parking control in regulated areas </u>
+  - Automate parking control in regulated areas
-  - Reduce the need for manual inspection </u>
+  - Reduce the need for manual inspection
-  - Integrate urban robotics with a friendly and non-threatening design </u>
+  - Integrate urban robotics with a friendly and non-threatening design
-  - Demonstrate the application of robotics in real-world city environments </u>
+  - Demonstrate the application of robotics in real-world city environments

-# Requeriments
+# Requirements

-# How To Use
+# How to use

 To set up and run RoboCat on your system, follow these simple steps:
 ### Step 1: Download the repository